Planning application process explained

 How to apply

-Once we receive an application, we will “validate” it – check that it meets with set out requirements and has the appropriate fee.
+Once we receive an application, we will “validate” it, by checking that it meets with set out requirements and has the appropriate fee.

 Notification and publication